Naphthalene poisoning: Mechanisms of toxicity

 According to the International Agency for Research on Cancer, naphthalene is possibly carcinogenic to humans (Group 2B), as there is inadequate evidence in humans for the carcinogenicity of naphthalene, however there is sufficient evidence in experimental animals for the carcinogenicity of naphthalene.
 The carcinogenicity was tested on rats in mice, via intraperitoneal administration and subcutaneous administration, of newborns and adult rats, providing evidence of tumours.
 The IARC also discovered that naphthalene toxicity also had potential to cause cataracts in humans, rats, rabbits and mice, however the tests were considered inefficient to substantiate a diagnosis resulting in naphthalene as a potential carcinogen classification.
 Likewise, the European Chemical agency classified naphthalene as Group C, a possible human carcinogen.
 This was classified due to lack of evidence of naphthalene alone causing carcinogenic properties in rats, and limited human contact with naphthalene within industrial environments.

-Haemolysis occurs either through haemoglobin defects, such as formation of Heinz bodies, or cell membrance defects, especially those with glucose-6-phosphate dehydrogenase deficiency and a low tolerance to oxidative stress.
+Haemolysis occurs either through haemoglobin defects, such as formation of Heinz bodies, or cell membrane defects, especially those with glucose-6-phosphate dehydrogenase deficiency and a low tolerance to oxidative stress.
 This haemolysis is usually accompanied by neurological effects such as vertigo, lethargy and convulsions, usually caused by cerebral edema.
 Gastrointestinal bleeding may also appear as a symptom after ingestion of mothballs, especially for those who are younger.

 Acute exposure to naphthalene is unlikely to cause toxicity and must be ingested unless prolonged contact is provided along the skin or eyes.
 After ingestion of mothballs containing naphthalene, symptoms of haemolytic anaemia are presented and treated normally through the use of methylene blue and regular blood transfusions, and patients are usually released after 6–10 days depending on their haemoglobin levels.

 Repeated naphthalene exposure has also been found to potentially cause airway epithelial damage, aberrant repair, and inflammation.
 Greater numbers of peribronchial Mac-3-positive macrophages and CD3-positive T-cells were observed throughout the airways which displays acute inflammation within the airways.

 Naphthalene metabolites of 1,2-hydroxynaphthalene has also been found to be a mechanism of oxidative DNA damage within humans.
 In the presence of the reduced form of nicotinamide adenine dinucleotide (NADH).
 The damaging activity of the DNA of the activity of 1,2-hydroxynaphthalene was observed at much larger levels.
 1,2-hydroxynaphthalene is reduced by NADH to be formed as a part of the redox cycle, resulting in the speeding up of DNA damage, however, this is only presented within larger prolonged exposure to naphthalene, values that are unrealistic for any individual not working near a place where naphthalene production occurs.